Working Lunch: Broadcast schedule

 The show had a regular weekday slot at 12.30 pm until 1 pm, except on Wednesdays when it was broadcast an hour later.
 The programme was broadcast for 42 weeks of the year, taking a break for Easter, Christmas and some sports tournaments coverage, such as Wimbledon, the Olympic Games and golf.

 Graphics

 The original title sequence created by Piers Helm, featured a real goldfish and a rubber shark in a tank that contained the programme's subject matter represented as kitsch fish tank objects.
-These objects were a treasure chest, bank, factory and a version of the Richard Rogers Lloyds building.
+These objects were a treasure chest, bank, factory and a version of the Richard Rogers Lloyd's building.
 The title sequence led to a virtual set that was designed to look like a converted warehouse when in fact, the studio it came from was the smallest BBC News studio.
 By 2000, the title sequence had been changed by BBC Design to a computer generated sequence in which a goldfish is trying to escape from a shark on board a sunken ship.
 The programme graphics also reflected this style with a marine-themed studio background.
 Other graphics were in a "crude clipart" style.